Becoming a New Nurse Aide in South Dakota

 Candidates must perform the following steps in becoming a new nurse aide in the state of South Dakota:

 - Successful completion of a training program endorsed by the South Dakota Board of Nursing.
-Candidates are required to invest a minimum of 75 hours including 16 hours of clinical training.
+Candidates are required to invest a minimum of 75 hours including 16 hours of clinical instruction.

 - Achieving a passing grade from both knowledge and practical portions of the competency evaluation test.